-Anyone can use this cake decorating tutorial for impressive results on cakes without using a piping bag!
+This cake decorating tutorial provides impressive results without using a piping bag!
+Easiest cake decorating, ever!

-I had promised to do this post a while ago, however like most things, it took quite a bit longer than I expected, but I hope it was worth the wait.
+I had promised to do this cake decorating tutorial a while ago, however like most things, it took quite a bit longer than I expected, but I hope it was worth the wait.
 And Murphy’s Law: I baked all these cakes during the hottest day of the year!

 As an Amazon Associate I earn from qualifying purchases.